neu-vi/SportsSloMo/README.md

 bash benchmark_sportsslomo.sh
 ```

 We put the checkpoints of our pre-trained models on SportsSloMo dataset at [link](https://github.com/neu-vi/SportsSloMo/tree/main/SportsSloMo_EBME/checkpoints).
 Please set te data_root to where your store the SportsSloMo video frames.
+The checkpoints with suffix "SportsSloMo" are our trained models with auxiliary losses, the checkpoints with suffix "EBME" are our trained baseline models.

 ## HumanLoss